wp-plugins/responsive-column-widgets/readme.txt

 * **PHP code and Shortcode** - use them to display the widgets in theme template or in posts/pages.
 * **Default Sidebars Integration** - The sidebars defined by your theme also can be displayed in columns.
 * **Auto Insert** - The widget box can be embedded automatically without the shortcode.
+* **Sidebar Encapsulation** - With the widget that the plugin provides, the whole sidebar contents can be embedded as a widget item into another sidebar.
 * and [more](http://wordpress.org/extend/plugins/responsive-column-widgets/other_notes/).

 == Installation ==

 = Install =